ThibeauK/forumistic-blog/posts/post7.md

-*This list does not include link to external stores.
+*This list does not include links to external stores.
 The consumer has a duty to be conscious when purchasing electronic supplies.
-The cheapest options are likely the most harmful.
 Try and outsource from local repositories or obtain them from regional web-stores.*